Skip to main content

 The ADA’s regulations effectively require wellness programs to operate with a clinical ethic, treating sensitive health data not as a risk to be managed but as an opportunity for confidential, voluntary health empowerment.

 Ultimately, the ADA forces a wellness program to move beyond a simplistic, data-extractive model.
 It mandates a more sophisticated, person-centered approach.
 The program cannot merely ask, “What is your blood pressure?”
-It must, by its design, be prepared to support the employee who discovers their is high due to an underlying and potentially disabling adrenal disorder.
+It must, by its design, be prepared to support the employee who discovers their blood pressure is high due to an underlying and potentially disabling adrenal disorder.

 The law requires the program to function as a safe harbor for health discovery, where the revelation of a potential disability leads to support and accommodation, not to scrutiny and discrimination.
 This transforms the definition of a disability-related inquiry from a legal constraint into a guiding principle for ethical and effective wellness architecture.